dylankb/what-i-know-js/README.md

 console.log(bunnyName); // Uncaught Reference Error
 ```

-There rules are a bit different if you're passing in an object.
+The rules are a bit different if you're passing in an object.
 JS is pass by value, but when passing in objects (i.e arrays) the value is the reference

 ```js
 var bunnyNames = ["Flopsy", "Mopsy"];